cmubig/arc-icra23/index.md

 ## Call for Participation

 If you are interested in attending this meeting, <a href="https://docs.google.com/forms/d/e/1FAIpQLSdFYYnS2fnaJRGoZonDLFuLViD1gWeEwSOYPWxI-oL16nNYLA/viewform?usp=sf_link">please fill out this form</a>.
-This will help us prepare discussion topics and ensure that the venue is prepared.
-Thank you.
+This meeting is free of charge for ICRA participants.

 <!-- ### Topics covered